webbuilders-group/silverstripe-kapost-bridge/README.md

     kapost_media_folder: "kapost-media" #Assets folder to place the Kapost attached media assets
     duplicate_assets: "rename" #What to do with duplicate assets valid options rename, overwrite, ignore see bellow for more information
     preview_expiry: 10 #Preview expiry window in minutes, once this time elapses the Kapost content author must click preview again or they will recieve a 404 message on the site.
+    database_charset: "UTF-8" #This should be set to the encoding for the database connection you are using.
+Matching this to your database connection character set will give the best chance of no encoding issues.
+By default it is set to the default MySQLDatabase.connection_charset value which is UTF-8.

 KapostConversionHistory:
     expires_days: 30 #Number of days that conversion history records are kept